-10 Because it was appropriate to Him[F], for whom are all things and through whom are all things, in bringing many sons into glory,9 to perfect the Author of their salvation through sufferings.
-11 For both He^[S] who is sanctifying and those who are being sanctified are all from One, for which reason He is not ashamed to call them 'brothers', 12 saying, "I will declare Your name to my brothers; in the midst of the congregation I will sing praise to You."
-13 And again, "I will put my trust in HimF"; and again, "Here am I and the children whom God has given me."10
+10 Because it was appropriate to Him^[F], for whom are all things and through whom are all things, in bringing many sons into glory,3 to complete the Author of their salvation through sufferings.4 11 For both He^[S] who is sanctifying and those who are being sanctified are all from One, for which reason He is not ashamed to call them 'brothers', 12 saying, "I will declare Your name to my brothers; in the midst of the congregation I will sing praise to You."
+13 And again, "I will put my trust in Him^[F]"; and again, "Here am I and the children whom God has given me."5

-14 Since, then, the children have flesh and blood as their share, He^[S] Himself likewise partook of the same, in order that through His death He might abolish the one who had11 the power of death-that is, the devil-15 and set free these [the children] who during their whole lifetime were subject to slavery through fear of death.
-12 16 (Now surely He does not assist angels, but He does assist Abraham's seed.)
-17 That is why He was obliged to become like those 'brothers' in all respects, so that He could be a merciful and faithful high priest, in what concerns God, with a view to making propitiation 13 for the sins of the people.
-18 For in that in which He Himself endured suffering, having been tested, 14 He is able to assist those who are being tested.
+14 Since, then, the children have flesh and blood as their share, He^[S] Himself likewise partook of the same, in order that through His death He might abolish the one who had6 the power of death-that is, the devil-15 and set free these [the children] who during their whole lifetime were subject to slavery through fear of death.7 16 (Now surely He does not identify with angels,8 but He does identify with Abraham's seed.)
+17 This is why He was obliged to become like those 'brothers' in all respects, so that He could be a merciful and faithful high priest, in what concerns God, with a view to making propitiation9 for the sins of the people.
+18 For in that in which He Himself endured suffering, having been tested,10 He is able to assist those who are being tested.